Driving across border & into central Mexico

 Our goal is for you to use this guide as a resource on your journey.
 For those making this trip, please share any updated information with us so we can keep this guide relevant and helpful for future travellers.

-Travelling on a Regular Visa:
+Travelling on a Tourist Visa (FMM):

 You have up to 180 days in Mexico on a regular tourist visa.
 If you are driving in with your foreign-plated vehicle, you will need to apply for a TIP (Temporary Importation Permit) at a Banjercito office or online— see below.